The IRC in Boise, ID

 To request IRC immigration legal services

-If you are requesting IRC immigration legal services for the first time or are a former IRC client returning for services, please contact our immigration legal services team in one of two ways to schedule a consultation.
-Please note a $50 consultation fee will be charged for most appointments.
+If you are requesting IRC immigration legal services for the first time or are a former IRC client returning for services, please contact our immigration legal services team in one of two ways to schedule an eligibility assessment.
+This includes a pre-screening for immigration benefits or forms of relief that may be available to you.

-1. Call or text the immigration legal services team at 208-559-6825 to request a consultation appointment.
+1. Call or text the immigration legal services team at 208-559-6825 to request an eligibility appointment.

-2. Come to the office on a Wednesday between 10am and 1pm for a consultation appointment.
-No appointment is necessary.
+2. Come to the office on a Wednesday between 9:30am and 11:30am for an intake assessment.
+No appointment necessary.
 Individuals will be seen on a first come, first served basis.
 Wait times will vary each week.

 To request all other IRC services

-In addition to immigration legal services, IRC offers the following services: career development, case management programs, cash assistance, employment, financial coaching and loans, mental health, and youth services.
+In addition to immigration legal services, IRC offers the following services: career development, case management programs, assistance with public benefits, employment, financial coaching and loans, and mental health services.

 If you are requesting IRC services for the first time or are a former IRC client returning for services, please contact our intake team in one of two ways for an intake eligibility assessment.